IMSR Long Put Strategy

 IMSR thesis for this long put

-The market-implied 1-standard-deviation range for IMSR extends from approximately $4.98 on the downside to $9.60 on the upside.
+The market-implied 1-standard-deviation range for IMSR extends from approximately $4.21 on the downside to $7.69 on the upside.
 A IMSR long put expresses a directional view that the underlying closes below the strike minus premium at expiration, frequently sized to hedge an existing long IMSR position with one put per 100 shares held.
-As a Energy name, IMSR options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to IMSR-specific events.
+Current IMSR IV rank near 28.61% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on IMSR at 101.90%.
+As a Utilities name, IMSR options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to IMSR-specific events.

 Frequently asked questions

-- A long put on IMSR is the long put strategy applied to IMSR (stock).
+A long put on IMSR is the long put strategy applied to IMSR (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With IMSR stock trading near $7.29, the strikes shown on this page are snapped to the nearest listed IMSR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IMSR stock at $5.95 on the most recent close, the strikes shown on this page are snapped to the nearest listed IMSR chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the IMSR long put priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the IMSR long put priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current IMSR market-implied 1-standard-deviation expected move is approximately 31.62%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The IMSR market-implied 1-standard-deviation expected move in the same options snapshot is approximately 29.21%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.